cparnot/XgridFUSE/Dev-Notes.markdown

 * Built using files from macfuse/filesystems-objc/FUSEObjC
 * Framework is embedded (copied) in the final app package, in subdir 'Frameworks', using a 'Copy Files' build phase
+* If you downloaded Xgrid FUSE from Xgrid@Stanford, you should also have the application package, that contains the framework already built

 # Adding GridEZ.framework

 * Download from XGrid@Stanford website
 * Read instructions from download
 * Framework is embedded (copied) in the final app package, in subdir 'Frameworks', using a 'Copy Files' build phase
+* If you downloaded Xgrid FUSE from Xgrid@Stanford, you should also have the application package, that contains the framework already built

 # Subclassing FUSEFileSystem